20234 - POPULATION DYNAMICS AND ECONOMICS

 Go to class group/s: 31

-- Family change: women's (incomplete) revolution and gender equality.
+- Family change: women's revolution, labor force participation and gender equality.

 - From boom to bust: international perspectives on fertility.

 - Health, life expectancy, mortality and inequality.

 - Explain and estimate the basic concepts and measures of population structure.

 - Describe the processes of births, migration and deaths in historical and current perspective (the demographic transition).

 - Estimate age distributions and illustrate its relevance for the economy.

 - Describe and estimate measurements of fertility, and distinguish postponement and tempo effects.